 Dawn Summers from Buffy the Vampire Slayer often borders on this trope, but a lot of it is understandable given what happens to her in season five.
 She grows out of it the last season.
 Buffy herself fit this trope on more than a few occasions.

 Emily Lightman from Lie to Me is usually an aversion of this trope, but bringing a boy home during school hours and complaining that "It's just sex" when her father figures it out suggests she's moving toward this.

-Alexis Castle in Castle is a delightful subversion of this trope, being consistently both one of the most well-adjusted and down-to-earth members of Richard Castle's entire family.
+Alexis Castle in Castle is a delightful inversion of this trope, being consistently both one of the most well-adjusted, mature, and down-to-earth members of Richard Castle's entire family.
 She does have her moments, but they're usually triggered by her father's immaturity(-stroke-overprotectiveness) rather than the other way round.

 It's at times hinted that Beckett went through one of these stages as a teenage girl; the advice she often gives to Castle whenever he raises an issue he's having with Alexis often seem to come from the perspective of someone who knows first-hand exactly what a Bratty Teenage Daughter can be like.
 The death of her mother appears to have put a rather brutal end to it, however.

 In later episodes of Everybody Loves Raymond, Allie Barone begins to manifest this trope, giving Ray another parental headache.
 Especially shocking as the series has followed Allie from the ages of six through fourteen and she has grown up with the show and her TV parents.

 Wendy O. Koopa of the Super Mario Bros. canon, especially in the Super Mario Adventures comics and The Adventures of Super Mario Bros.
 3 animated series.